 Unlike other dietary oils, coconut oil is made up almost entirely of saturated fat.
 And while these fats are generally considered “bad”, the ones in coconut mainly contain medium-chain triglycerides.
 These have a lot of benefits like improving collagen production and reversing the damage caused by arthritis.Coconut oil for dogs can be among the best joint supplements for dogs.
 Just add a teaspoon to your puppy’s food from time to time.

 How can coconut oil help with dog allergies?

 While it won’t make your pup’s allergy go away, the oil will soothe any rashes from the reaction.
 It works wonders if you use it in turmeric paste for dogs.
 Due to its anti-inflammatory effects, coconut oil can also support your pup’s immune system.
 Since it helps with inflammation, some brands even use it as an ingredient in dog food.

 You can even use coconut oil as toothpaste for your doggy.
 Just put a small amount on your dog’s toothbrush (or a baby brush) and start brushing.
 Note that if it’s your dog’s first teeth cleaning, it might be a hassle to make it stay in one place.

 But dental care is crucial, so you should teach your pup to stay still and behave during the brushing.
 Afterward, you can always reward it with one of the best dental chews for dogs — double care gives the best results.

 Coconut oil is great for bad breath, but it’s also excellent as a coat deodorant.
-Petway’s natural dog cologne that’s enriched with the oil moisturizes the coat and neutralizes doggy odor.
+Petway’s natural dog cologne on Amazon that’s enriched with the oil moisturizes the coat and neutralizes doggy odor.
 It’s also perfect for daily detangling.